howed-neighbor/CS467/README.md

   ---

 ### Demonstration
-  The most basic attack in this category is brute force, either guessing or using an automated process to gain access to restricted systems or data.
+  The most basic attack in this category is brute force, either guessing credentials or using an automated process to gain access to restricted systems or data.

   We've set up an `/admin` route that allows direct read accesss for our web app's data.
 To access this route, you'll need to know the admin username an password.